kadmuffin/mblock-datapack/mblock/data/mblock/functions/objects/item_reader/README.md

 }
 ```

-Inside of each X-Axis Array there is data stored on the Z Axis, the index of the element represents the Y position of the element.
+Inside of each X-Axis Array, there is data stored on the Z-Axis, the index of the element represents the Y position of the element.

 ```python
 [